-Notice: If you submitted a Veteran’s Exemption Submission form and supporting documents, you will receive an email acknowledgement or a letter if no email address was provided.
+If you submitted a Veteran’s Exemption Submission form and supporting documents, you can check the status of your claim using the button below.
+We will send an email acknowledgement or a letter if no email address was provided, once we process your documents.
 You can file your New Jersey tax return even if you have not received an acknowledgment notification.

 Claiming the Exemption